lemire/javaewah/README.md

 This is a word-aligned compressed variant of the Java Bitset class.
 We provide both a 64-bit and a 32-bit RLE-like compression scheme.
 It can be used to implement bitmap indexes.
+The EWAH format it relies upon is used in the git implementation that runs GitHub.

 The goal of word-aligned compression is not to achieve the best compression, but rather to